rstudio/tfdeploy/index.md

 curl -X POST -H "Content-Type: application/json" -d @new_image.json http://localhost:8089/serving_default/predict
 ```

 Similar to R's predict function, the response includes an array representing the digits 0-9.
-The image in `new_image.json` is predicted to be a 7:
+The image in `new_image.json` is predicted to be a 7 (since that's the column which has a `1`, whereas the other columns have values approximating zero).

-    {"predictions":[{"prediction":[1.3306e-24,4.9968e-26,1.8917e-23,1.7047e-21,0,8.963e-33,0,1,2.3306e-32,2.0314e-22]}]}
+    {
+      "predictions": [
+        {
+          "prediction": [
+            1.3306e-24,
+            4.9968e-26,
+            1.8917e-23,
+            1.7047e-21,
+            0,
+            8.963e-33,
+            0,
+            1,
+            2.3306e-32,
+            2.0314e-22
+          ]
+        }
+      ]
+    }

-#### Deploying the Model
+### Deploying the Model

-Once you are satisifed with local testing, the next step is to make the model available to others.
+Once you are satisifed with local testing, the next step is to deploy the model so others can use it.
 There are a number of available options for this including [TensorFlow Serving](#tensorflow-serving), [CloudML](#cloudml), and [RStudio Connect](#rstudio-connect).
 For example, to deploy the saved model to CloudML we could use the cloudml package:

 ``` r
 library(cloudml)